cloudfoundry-community/pe-rds-broker/README.md

 If you want to run the AWS RDS Service Broker on a Docker container, you can use the [cfplatformeng/rds-broker](https://registry.hub.docker.com/u/cfplatformeng/rds-broker/) Docker image.

 ```
-$ docker run -d --name rds-broker -p 3000:3000 cfplatformeng/rds-broker
+$ docker run -d --name rds-broker -p 3000:3000 \
+  -e AWS_ACCESS_KEY_ID=<your-aws-access-key-id> \
+  -e AWS_SECRET_ACCESS_KEY=<your-aws-secret-access-key> \
+  cfplatformeng/rds-broker
 ```

-Alternativelly, you can create the Docker image by yourself:
+The Docker image cames with an [embedded sample configuration file](https://github.com/cf-platform-eng/rds-broker/blob/master/config-sample.json).
+If you want to override it, you can create the Docker image with you custome configuration file running:

 ```
 $ git clone https://github.com/cf-platform-eng/rds-broker.git